pkeilbach/htwg-practical-nlp/docs/assignments.md

 It can happen that these updates affect the assignments - just in case you are wondering why your tests suddenly fail 😅).

 So make sure to always [fetch the latest updates](./getting_started.md#fetching-updates) before working on your assignments.

+## Bonus Points

+The assignment code is organized as a **fully functional Python package** which you can **push** to a package index and **install** it via `pip`.

+If you manage to push your code to [Test PyPI](https://test.pypi.org/), you will earn 2 bonus points for the exam! 🤑

+Find more details on how to package and publish your code [here](https://packaging.python.org/en/latest/tutorials/packaging-projects/#a-simple-project).

+!!! info "Acceptance Criteria"

+    As soon as I can install your package with the following command, you are eligible for the bonus points:

+    ```sh
+    pip install --index-url https://test.pypi.org/simple/ --no-deps htwgnlp_YOUR_GITHUB_USERNAME
+    ```